 The district governing board has adopted cleaning standards for all schools in the district.
 A summary of these standards is available at the school office and at the district office.
-The principal works daily with the custodial staff to develop cleaning schedules to ensure a clean and safe school.
-Heightened cleaning procedures and measures have been instituted during the COVID-19 pandemic.
+The principal works with the custodial staff to develop cleaning schedules to ensure a clean and safe school.